 In addition, Jagger also spent lockdown completing his long-in-the-works memoir

-younger Jagger’s musical adventures from the Seventies onwards with entertaining
+It also chronicles theyounger Jagger’s musical adventures from the Seventies onwards

-detours into his travels to India, Pakistan, Afghanistan and Israel, where he also
+with entertaining detours into his travels to India, Pakistan, Afghanistan and Israel, where

 “I thought about starting a book in the 1990s, because I began writing some